 A subsequent move to B.C. opened a new chapter in her life.
 While reveling in new motherhood, she performed at festivals and showcases and provided backing vocals for other singers’ projects.
 She played in the duo Lingo Sisters, opened at the Rogue Folk Club in Vancouver for well-known songwriters like Eliza Gilkyson and Tom Russell, and eventually toured BC in the band, AUGUST.
 In 2001 she released “Driving With You”, her first album of originals and in 2007, followed up with the collaborative collection, “The Sweetest Day”, with AUGUST.

-Since returning to Toronto, Meg’s sweet vocals and soulful lyrics have continued to charm audiences at venues like Acoustic Harvest, Winterfolk, Musideum, and Nashville North at the Free Times Café.
-Her long-awaited second solo CD, “Echoed Light” is already garnering high praise from early listeners.
+Returning to Toronto in 2010, Meg’s sweet vocals and soulful lyrics continued to charm audiences at venues like Acoustic Harvest, Winterfolk, Musideum, and the Nashville Bound songwriter showcase at the Free Times Café.
+Her long-awaited second solo CD, “Echoed Light”, which Meg co-produced with Toronto roots rock songwriter Mark Ripp, was released in the Spring of 2019.
+"Echoed Light" was included in Roots Music Canada's list of eleven favourite new discoveries of 2019.

 2000 – Song “Buddy’s Back” recorded by West Coast bluegrass artist Tammy Fassaert, produced by John Reischman